CollectQT/website/paths/work-with-us.md

 * the failings of any and every type of **respectability politics**
 * how the **normative workplace culture** excludes and marginalizes disabled people for reasons that have nothing to do with their capacity to work

-Because of the things we discuss, its **extremely important** to understand the culture and emotions your QT peers.
+Because of the things we discuss, its **extremely important** to understand the culture and emotions of your QT peers.
 It's up to everyone in CollectQT to communicate your own boundaries / triggers as well as be aware of people's boundaries / triggers, and quickly apologize and potentially take a conversation to another channel when needed.

-## Perks of being a part of CollectQT

-So by now, you're asking yourself, "Okay, CollectQT, this all sounds great, but why do I want to join your team?
-What do I get out of it?"

-The perks of working with CollectQT are...

-* Being able to use CollectQT **platforms to host / boost** your stuff!
-* **A team** full of a variety of skills to help you on your projects
-* **A deciding vote** on CollectQT decisions
-* When we incorporate, it will be as a coop and QTCs will all be **owners / workers**
-* Once CollectQT is funded, all QTCs are paid **an equal percent** of our funds

 ## Who We are Seeking